ellisonpyon/cs1302-latin-squares/README.md

   iterates more than once.

 * **(100 points) No Static Variables:** Use of static variables is not allowed for this assignment.
+However, static constants are permitted.

 * **(25 points) Code Style Guidelines:** You should be consistent with the style aspect of your code in order to promote readability.
 All of the individual code